fredm23579/regex-tutorial/email-regex-gist.md

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+This tutorial was written by [Fred Motta](https://github.com/fredm23579).
+Feel free to visit my GitHub profile for more tutorials and code snippets.